Foregone Interest Earnings

-Have you ever stopped to consider that when you spend a dollar on interest charges, not only are you forever giving up the right to spend that dollar on anything else, but you are also giving up the right to earn compounding interest on that dollar ... for the rest of your life!
+Have you ever stopped to consider that when you spend a dollar on interest charges, not only are you forever giving up the right to spend that dollar on anything else, but you are also giving up the right to earn compounding interest on that dollar ...

 I refer to this loss as "the opportunity cost of foregone interest earnings."

 Of course, the concept of foregone interest earnings applies to every dollar you spend on interest charges (or anything else that has a dwindling or non-existent resale value) during your lifetime.